Spotlight on the Festiwool Team

 In 2009, a chance meeting with Philippa, led to the formation of Hitchin Stitchin'.
 Two exhibitions at the Living Craft Fair at Hatfield House gave various members of Hitchin Stitchin' the confidence needed to mount their own festival in 2014.

-Knitting and web design are not very different.
-Both require patience, logic, design flair, and an understanding of what users need.
+Teaching, knitting and web design are not very different.
+Each requires patience, logic, design flair, and an understanding of what users need.